Getting started with Web Technologies

 HTML should be readable even without styling.
 If it makes sense as plain text, it is structured correctly.

-Just as in presentation software, visual design should support understanding - not compete with it.
+CSS controls how content appears.
+Just as in presentation software, visual design should support understanding - and CSS does the same.

 Core Principles of CSS